It can be hard to find the sweet spot when making an offer on a home, but the home-buying process involves more than naming a price.

 1. Determine Your Offer Price

-A home’s listing price is often determined by comparing it to similar homes in the area that are for sale, then adjusting up or down depending on additional amenities or detrimental issues.
+A home’s listing price is often determined by comparing it to similar homes in the area that are for sale, then adjusting up or down based on additional amenities or detrimental issues.
 But as the old saying goes, “A home is generally worth what someone is willing to pay for it.”

 There are lots of things to consider when trying to find the right offer price.
-While on your own personal home-buying journey, you might want to look into these common factors:

 2. Incorporate All the Fees

-That, again, costs money, so as long as the repairs are not related to health or safety issues which could have an impact on financing, one tactic could be to lower the offer price (and your monthly mortgage payments) in order to free up cash for future upgrades.
+It’s also important to estimate the amount of money you’ll spend making repairs or changes to the property once you move in.
+As long as the repairs are not related to health or safety issues, which could affect financing, one tactic could be to lower your offer price in order to free up cash for future upgrades.

-3. Determine Your Earnest Money Deposit (EMD)
+3. Determine Your Earnest Money Deposit

 It’s held in escrow by the title company, and showing purchase intent is one way to help a buyer get to the top of the seller’s list.

 4. Protect Yourself With Contingencies

 Here are the most common contingencies:

-• Financial: This lays out the specifics of the financing that will be used by the buyer, which must be fully approved by the lender within the contingency period.
+• Financing.
+This lays out the specifics of the financing that will be used by the buyer, which must be fully approved by the lender within the contingency period.
 This protects the buyer in case financing falls through.

 5. Submit a Written Offer